4 ideas for creating a seamless handoff from sales to customer success

 To encourage open and regular communication between departments, try resources that connect employees on a more personal level.

 Schedule ad hoc get-to-know-you calls.
 Even team members who work remotely can schedule a 30-minute call or video-chat with their colleagues to get to know them better.
+New hires who need remote onboarding should be a consideration as well.

 Make communication a goal for sales and success department heads.
 Establishing a baseline for quality communication across teams can help keep you on track.